nds-org/developer-tutorial/README.md

   "ports": [
     {
       "port": "A port number to expose",
-      "protocol": "The protocol of this exposed port (HTTP, TCP, UDP, etc)" }
+      "protocol": "The protocol of this exposed port  must be lowercase (i.e. http, tcp, udp, etc)" }
   ],
   "volumeMounts": [